-The information we get from your other organisation may depend on your privacy settings or the responses and permissions you give, so you should check them regulary.
+The information we get from your other organisation may depend on your privacy settings or the responses and permissions you give, so you should check them regularly.

-Depending on your settings or the privacy policies for social media and messaging services like Facebook, Twitter or Instagram, we might have permission to access information to your personal details.
+Depending on your settings or the privacy policies for social media and messaging services like Facebook, Twitter or Instagram, we might have permission to access information about you.

 Other information that is available publicly

 Mildmay may store information about you and your activity in cookies.
-If you want to delete any cookies that are already on your computer, please refer to the instructions for your file management software to locate the file or directory that stores cookies.
+If you want to delete any cookies that are already on your computer, please refer to the instructions for your web browser to locate the file or directory that stores cookies.

 What personal information we might collect from you